The-OpenROAD-Project/OpenROAD/README.md

 distance units are not specified in the liberty file microns are used.

-The resistance and capacitance values in the OpenROAD database can be changed using the `set_layer_rc` command.
-This is useful if they are not in the LEF file or to override the values in the LEF.
+The `set_layer_rc` command can be used to set the resistance and capacitance for a layer or via.
+This is useful if they are missing from the LEF file or to override the values in the LEF.

 ```
 set_layer_rc [-layer layer]
-             [-via via_layer]
+             [-via via]
              [-capacitance cap]
              [-resistance res] }
 ```

-The units for capacitance are from the first Liberty file read.
+The resistance and capacitance units are the same as `set_wire_rc` (per length of minimum width wire). `layer` must be the name of a routing layer.

-For example, usually pF/um^2 or fF/um^2 for capacitance and kohms/square or ohms/square for resistance.
-Via resistances are specified with the `via` keyword.
+Via resistance can also be set with the `set_layer_rc` command (-capacitance is not supported for vias). `via` is the name of a via (*not* a via/cut layer name).

 ```
 remove_buffers